antmicro/renode-linux-runner-action/docs/Devices.md

 > **Warnings**
 > Adding devices may not work properly with your own kernel.
 If you want to use your own kernel, check that you have added the correct drivers.

-## Yaml style passing devices
+## YAML style passing devices

-You can pass device configurations for inclusion with a simple Yaml file.
-If you don't want to pass any parameters to the device simply type its name on the next line.
+You can pass device configurations for inclusion with a simple YAML file.
+If you do not want to pass any parameters to the device, simply put its name on the next line.

 ### Available devices